All projects

 FalkOne Global Services Limited is a registered real estate and facility management company based in Lagos, Nigeria.
 Their services span property sales, leasing, facilities management, building maintenance, cleaning and janitorial services, security operations, and power systems management.

-The platform I built for them handles their online property listings business: agents can post properties, clients can search and compare listings, and inquiry management runs through a dashboard.
+The platform handles their online property listings business: agents can post properties, clients can search and compare listings, and inquiry management runs through a dashboard.
 The site also serves as the company's main web presence, presenting their service lines and enabling prospective clients to get in touch.

 The property side is fully multi-agent: each agent has their own account, manages their own listings, and receives inquiries on their properties.
 Clients can browse by location, property type, and price range, compare listings side by side, and submit inquiries directly through the platform.